Mercury13/unicodia/Font-Source/Egyptian2/README.md

 3. Open UnicodiaSesh.sfd
 4. Run load-glyphs.py
 5. Wait REALLY long, approx 30m
+6. DO NOT SAVE
+7. Check sesh.log, it might show problems

 Meaning of directories:
 - InkTest: just a test for Inkscape